klalicki/JSFunFall2022/docs/InstallationGuideLinuxAndNVM.md

 5. Visual Studio Code (Recommended) and Plugins
 6. Chrome or Firefox (Recommended)

 Before installing anything, update your package manager.
-Depending on your linux distro, it could be:
+Depending on your Linux distro, it could be:

 ```bash
 sudo apt update